matttarsi/block_content_machine_name/README.md

 After successful installation the module will provide additional template suggestion for FE.
 - block--block_content--[MACHINE_NAME].html.twig

-i.e.
-IF you have block_content created for copyright block and you have created machine_name for that block as copyright. then you will have template suggestion
+i.e. If you have block_content created for copyright block and you have created machine_name for that block as copyright.
+Then You will have template suggestions as listed below.
 - block--block_content--copyright.html.twig

-The block will also have two additional unique classes:
 - block-content--MACHINE_NAME
 - block-type-block-content

+you can also add template suggestion in block content while create / edit of the block.
+With this feature you can use the same template again and again for different block contents.

 Setup
 --------